Naoldaba/flutter-2024-proj/README.md

 4. **Role Assignment:** Admins can assign roles to users.
 5. **Recipe Sharing:** Kitchen enthusiasts can share their favorite recipes with the community.
 6. **Profile Management:** Users can manage their profiles, including updating personal information and preferences.
+7. **Comments:** In addition to posting a recipe on the platform, as the second key feature, any user with an account can comment on recipes and receive feedback from users around the world.
+This promotes bidirectional knowledge sharing.

 ### Technologies Used